selkies-project/selkies-gstreamer/README.md

 This will install the GStreamer components to the default directory of `/opt/gstreamer`.
 If you are unpacking to a different directory, make sure to set the directory to the environment variable `GSTREAMER_PATH`.

-3. Copy the Python Wheel file from the container image and install it:
+3. Copy the Python Wheel file from the container image and install it, use `sudo` where necessary:

 ```bash
 docker create --name selkies-py ghcr.io/selkies-project/selkies-gstreamer/py-build:master